 Still visible?
 Clean older, super stubborn stains with a stain remover formulated to treat organic stains.
 Apply the cleaner to the damp stain and let it sit for 24 to 48 hours, according to label directions.
 Rinse off the stain remover with a power washer.

 Q: What can I do to make my white sheets, duvet cover, towels, socks, T-shirts and even delicate items that have become yellowed or dingy gray, white again?

-A: Here is my favorite recipe to remove stains, yellow and dingy gray from whites: Pour 1 cup Super Washing Soda and 1 cup Cascade automatic dishwashing powder into a large pail, bucket or another large container like an ice chest, which works well.
+A: Here is my favorite recipe: Pour 1 cup Super Washing Soda and 1 cup Cascade automatic dishwashing powder into a large pail, bucket or another large container like an ice chest, which works well.
 Add the hottest tap water you can get.
 (I usually boil water in a tea kettle, pour that in, then finish filling with HOT tap water.)
 Stir until Super Washing Soda and Cascade seem to be fairly well dissolved.
 Add the stained and or yellowed item(s) immediately while the water is still HOT, making sure everything is saturated.
 Cover if possible and allow to soak anywhere from a couple of hours to overnight.
 Wring out and launder as usual.